alexanderswerdlow/assignment4-handout/README.md

 ## 4. Information-Theoretic Exploration
 In frontier-based exploration, intuitively, the robot is "pushing" the "boundary" (frontier) of the unknown and free space.
 However, it does not reason about what it might gain beyond the boundary.
-To improve the performance further, we will not incorporate "information gain" as a "utility" of the frontier.
+To improve the performance further, we will now incorporate "information gain" as a "utility" of the frontier.

 Take a look at the class `MIPlanner`.
 You will notice that the sensor model is required to compute information that a potential observation at the frontier location may provide about the